 - The neem plant is off-limits to pregnant dogs because it can cause miscarriage.

 - Intake of neem, along with certain medications, poses the danger of drug interaction.
-Consult the vet before administering it to dogs prescribed with medicine.
+Consult a veterinarian before administering it to dogs prescribed with medicine.

 - Neem has hypoglycemic properties, meaning it can lower blood glucose levels in dogs.
 Using it on pooches with diabetes is discouraged.